ImeneYAHIAOUI/MARS-Y/README.md

 * Authors: Team D (AL ACHKAR Badr/ BEN AISSA Nadim/ EL GAZZEH Sourour/ YAHIAOUI Imène)

+ ## Report :

-* The report can be found in ./docs under the name "report.pdf"
+* Our report is under docs/report.pdf

+For the best diagrams quality, the links provided in the report must be opened in draw.io, as they contain all the diagrams found there.

 ## Principles